-The Company's business includes the design and sourcing, marketing and distribution of footwear and accessories through retail stores, including Journeys®, Journeys Kidz®, Shi by Journeys®, Underground by Journeys® and Johnston & Murphy® in the U.S., Puerto Rico and Canada, and including Schuh® and Schuh Kids stores in the United Kingdom and the Republic of Ireland; through e-commerce websites and catalogs; and at wholesale, primarily under the Company's Johnston & Murphy brand, the recently relaunched Trask brand, the licensed Dockers® brand and other brands that the Company licenses for men's footwear.
-The Company's wholesale footwear brands are distributed to more than 1,300 retail accounts in the United States, including a number of leading department, discount, and specialty stores.
-The Company also sources and markets slip-resistant, occupational footwear primarily under its SureGrip® brand and other brands licensed from third parties.
-The Company's business also includes Lids Sports, which operates (i) headwear and accessory stores under the Lids® name and other names in the U.S., Puerto Rico and Canada, (ii) the Lids Locker Room and Lids Clubhouse businesses, consisting of sports-oriented fan shops featuring a broad array of licensed merchandise such as apparel, hats and accessories, sports decor and novelty products, operating under various trade names, (iii) licensed team merchandise departments in Macy's department stores operated under the name of Locker Room by Lids and on macys.com under a license agreement with Macy's, (iv) e-commerce operations and (v) an athletic team dealer business operating as Lids Team Sports.
-Including both the footwear businesses and the Lids Sports business, at November 1, 2014, the Company operated 2,837 retail stores and leased departments in the U.S., Puerto Rico, Canada, the United Kingdom and the Republic of Ireland.
+The Company's business includes the design and sourcing, marketing and distribution of footwear and accessories through retail stores, including Journeys[®], Journeys Kidz[®], Shi by Journeys[®], Underground by Journeys[®] and Johnston & Murphy[®] in the U.S., Puerto Rico and Canada, and through Schuh[®]stores in the United Kingdom, the Republic of Ireland and Germany, and through ecommerce websites and catalogs, and at wholesale, primarily under the Company's Johnston & Murphy brand, the Trask brand, the licensed Dockers[®] brand and other brands that the Company licenses for men's footwear.
+The Company's wholesale footwear brands are distributed to more than 1,250 retail accounts in the United States, including a number of leading department, discount, and specialty stores.
+The Company's business also includes Lids Sports, which operates (i) headwear and accessory stores under the Lids[®] name and other names in the U.S., Puerto Rico and Canada, (ii) the Lids Locker Room and Lids Clubhouse businesses, consisting of sports-oriented fan shops featuring a broad array of licensed merchandise such as apparel, hats and accessories, sports decor and novelty products, operating under various trade names, (iii) licensed team merchandise departments in Macy's department stores operated under the name of Locker Room by Lids and on macys.com under a license agreement with Macy's, (iv) e-commerce operations and (v) an athletic team dealer business operating as Lids Team Sports.
+Including both the footwear businesses and the Lids Sports business, at August 1, 2015, the Company operated 2,800 retail stores and leased departments in the U.S., Puerto Rico, Canada, the United Kingdom, the Republic of Ireland and Germany.

-During the nine months ended November 1, 2014 and November 2, 2013, the Company operated five reportable business segments (not including corporate): (i) Journeys Group, comprised of the Journeys, Journeys Kidz, Shi by Journeys and Underground by Journeys retail footwear chains, catalog and e-commerce operations; (ii) Schuh Group, comprised of the Schuh retail footwear chain and e-commerce operations; (iii) Lids Sports Group, comprised as described in the preceding paragraph; (iv) Johnston & Murphy Group, comprised of Johnston & Murphy retail operations, catalog and e-commerce operations and wholesale distribution of products under the Johnston & Murphy and Trask brands; and (v) Licensed Brands, comprised of Dockers Footwear, sourced and marketed under a license from Levi Strauss & Company; SureGrip Footwear, occupational footwear primarily sold directly to consumers; and other brands.
+During the six months ended August 1, 2015 and August 2, 2014, the Company operated five reportable business segments (not including corporate): (i) Journeys Group, comprised of the Journeys, Journeys Kidz, Shi by Journeys and Underground by Journeys retail footwear chains, e-commerce operations and catalog; (ii) Schuh Group, comprised of the Schuh retail footwear chain and e-commerce operations; (iii) Lids Sports Group, comprised as described in the preceding paragraph; (iv) Johnston & Murphy Group, comprised of Johnston & Murphy retail operations, e-commerce operations and catalog and wholesale distribution of products under the Johnston & Murphy and Trask brands; and (v) Licensed Brands, comprised of Dockers Footwear, sourced and marketed under a license from Levi Strauss & Company; SureGrip Footwear, occupational footwear primarily sold directly to consumers; and other brands.

 The Journeys retail footwear stores sell footwear and accessories primarily for 13 to 22 year old men and women.
 The stores average approximately 2,000 square feet.
-Journeys Group operates 34 stores in Canada.
 The Journeys Kidz retail footwear stores sell footwear primarily for younger children, ages five to 12.
 These stores average approximately 1,450 square feet.
 Shi by Journeys retail footwear stores sell footwear and accessories to fashion-conscious women in their early 20's to mid 30's.
-These stores average approximately 2,125 square feet.
+These stores average approximately 2,150 square feet.
 The Underground by Journeys retail footwear stores sell footwear and accessories primarily for men and women in the 20 to 35 age group.
-These stores average approximately 1,825 square feet.
+These stores average approximately 1,850 square feet.
 The Journeys Group stores are primarily in malls and factory outlet centers throughout the United States, Puerto Rico and Canada.
+The Journeys Group operates 35 stores in Canada.
 Journeys also sells footwear and accessories through direct-to-consumer catalog and e-commerce operations.